mapeditor/tiled/docs/manual/objects.rst

 menu.
 You can also split the segments in between the nodes by choosing "Split Segments", which is currently the only way to extend an existing polygon.
-You can also delete a segment when two consecutive nodes are selected in a polygon be choosing "Delete Segment" in the contex menu.
+You can also delete a segment when two consecutive nodes are selected in a polygon be choosing "Delete Segment" in the context menu.
 This will convert a polygon into a polyline.

 .. raw:: html